Fiscal Operations Manual

 Section 411: Travel

-Prior to departure, the traveler must contact the appropriate Business Center regarding the applicable policy for lodging expenses.
-Unit policy for lodging may be based on either approved lodging per diem or actual lodging receipts and must be applied to all travelers from the same unit.
+Prior to departure, the traveler should contact the appropriate Business Center regarding the applicable policy for lodging expenses.
+Unit policy for lodging must be applied in the same manner to all travelers from the same unit.

-Lodging Per Diem – Submission of lodging receipts to substantiate the expense is not required.
-Lodging per diem is determined by the traveler’s lodging location.
+Commercial Lodging reimbursement is based upon the current per diem rate as determined by the traveler’s lodging location.
 For the day the traveler leaves on a trip, the per diem rate specified for where the traveler will spend the night is used.
-When there is more than one lodging location during the trip, use the specified rate for where the traveler will spend the night.
+When there is more than one lodging location during the trip, use the specified rate for where the traveler will spend the night for each day of the trip.
 For the day the traveler returns from the trip, the per diem rate specified for the last location where the traveler stayed overnight is used.

 Non-Commercial Lodging - Travelers utilizing non-commercial lodging facilities (e.g.: travel trailer, motor home, staying with family members or friends) are provided a daily payment of $25.00 regardless of duration or location.